realityendshere/ella-sparse-array/README.md

 I accept friendly pull requests and feedback.

 Also, use this addon at your own risk.
-It could be capable of anything including scaring your cat (even if you don't own a cat) or burning your toast (nobody *really* likes burnt toast).
+It could be capable of anything, including scaring your cat (even if you don't own a cat) or burning your toast (nobody *really* likes burnt toast).
 Please use caution when using addons that are not yet complete.

 # Emberella Sparse Array